1986 Major League Baseball postseason: Boston Red Sox vs. California Angels

+The Red Sox would make a return trip to the ALCS two years later, but were swept by the Oakland Athletics.
+They would eventually win the pennant again in 2004 over their archrival in the New York Yankees in seven games en route to a World Series title after trailing three games to none in the series.

 The Angels and Red Sox would meet each other again in the ALDS in 2004, 2007, 2008 and 2009, with the Red Sox winning the first three series, and the Angels winning the last one.